ale94mleon/moldrug/README.rst

 Description
 -----------

-**moldrug** is a python package for lead generation and optimization of small molecules.
+**MolDrug** is a python package for lead generation and optimization of small molecules.
 It use a Genetic Algorithm (GA) as searching engine in the chemical space and CReM library `crem <https://github.com/DrrDom/crem>`__ as chemical structure generator.

 Documentation
 -------------